“How do I add a new chicken to my flock?” is probably one of the most frequent questions I get.

 It’s important to follow each step, even though they can be tedious.

 This is possibly the most important step you’ll take in the integration process.
-Even though it can be annoying, and it adds an extra step or two to your day, if your new chicken ends up sick, you’ll be glad you did it.
+Even though it can be annoying and adds an extra step or two to your day, if your new chicken ends up sick, you’ll be glad you did it.

 Nothing is worse than having your existing flock get sick because a newcomer had an upper respiratory infection that developed after you brought her home.